Fourier-Mukai partners of abelian varieties and K3 surfaces in positive and mixed characteristics: Abelian variety case

 as $F$-crystals.
 Since an abelian variety is isogenous to its dual abelian variety, they have the same Newton polygons.
 Thus, the isomorphism of $F$-crystals above shows that $A$ and $B$ have the same Newton polygons.

-The Hodge polygon of an abelian variety is determined by its dimension, so ordinarity and supersingularity are derived-invariant (\cite[III Th\'eor\`eme 3.2]{Ch}). \end{proof} \begin{Lemma} Let $A$ be an ordinary abelian variety.
-If $B$ is another abelian variety which is either isogenous to $A$ or a sub-abelian variety of $A$, then $B$ is also ordinary. \end{Lemma} \begin{proof} We recall that the Hodge polygon of an abelian variety is determined by its dimension.
-Since the Newton polygon is isogeny-invariant, the case of an isogeny follows from \cite[III Th\'eor\`eme 3.2]{Ch}.
-If $B$ is a sub-abelian variety of $A,$ we have a short exact sequence of abelian varieties
+This treats the second case.